-Our nominating committee consists of Alexander Ruckdaeschel, Paul Boris and Michael Scott, each of whom is a non-employee member of our board of directors.
-Mr. Scott is the chairperson of our nominating committee.
-Our board of directors has determined that each member of our nominating committee is an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Securities Exchange Act of 1934, as amended and under the current rules of the NASDAQ Stock Market.
+Our nominating committee consisted of Alexander Ruckdaeschel, Timothy Harned and Michael Scott, each of whom is a nonemployee member of our board of directors.
+Mr. Scott was the chairperson of our nominating committee.
+Our board of directors has determined that each member of our nominating committee is an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Securities Exchange Act of 1934, as amended and under the rules of the NASDAQ Stock Market.
 Our board of directors has adopted a written charter for our nominating committee, which is available on our website (www.vuzix.com).
-Our nominating committee met six (6) times in 2016.
+Our nominating committee met two (2) times in 2017.